vipa0z/MVO_MicrovoltsAchievementSystem/docs/README.md

 *   `--populate`: Runs database migrations and updates before starting the server.
 *   `--create-admin <username> <password>`: Creates an initial admin user.
+*   `--generate-achievements`: generates the achievements data via the script in `util/scripts/`.
+*   (to be added) `--generate-chest`: generates the data for the daily chest. it's  also located in scripts dir .

 *   `--help` or `-h`: Displays the help menu.

 See the [Server Configuration](./configuration.md) guide for more details.